LIan2nd/let-me-tell-you-a-joke/readme.md

 # Joke Generator ?
-This is my capstone project, build a website using express/node.js platform, with the axios HTTP Client, that ingtegrates with a public API
+This is my capstone project, build a website using express/node.js platform, with the axios HTTP Client, that integrates with a public API

 ## Running the Server
 To run the server just run :